-- 10.1 The Trust will ensure that academies regularly monitor, review and evaluate their anti-bullying procedures to ensure that the Policy is being consistently applied.
-Any issues identified will be incorporated into the academies action planning. - 10.2 Academy Principals will provide reports on incidents of bullying and the outcomes of those incidents, to Raising Achievement Boards on a regular basis. - 10.3 This Policy will be reviewed every three years, or as otherwise directed by the Chief Executive, policy, regulatory or legislative changes.
+- 10.1 The Nuneaton Academy will regularly monitor, review and evaluate their anti-bullying procedures to ensure that the Policy is being consistently applied.
+Any issues identified will be incorporated into the academies action planning. - 10.2 Academy Principal will provide reports on incidents of bullying and the outcomes of those incidents, to Raising Achievement Boards on a regular basis. - 10.3 This Policy will be reviewed every three years, or as otherwise directed by the Chief Executive, policy, regulatory or legislative changes.